Remember your first day in email marketing?

 #1: Permission to Close Your Account?

 It’s happened to all of us: A new prospect seems really interested in your product, then just disappears on you.
 They won’t even open your follow-up emails, let alone respond.
 When this happens to you (and it will), stop chasing them.
 It’s obviously not working.
-Instead, be the one to walk away.
+Instead, be the one to walk away with the breakup email.

 You don’t even have to open an email with this subject line to know what’s at stake.
-Any prospect with even an ounce of interest in your product will respond.
+This is the powerful “response needed” email subject that no prospect with even an ounce of interest in your product could ignore.